Here’s a list of great tools that have helped me build and market my work to the rest of planet earth.

 So it’s will be crucial to have this option at your disposal.

-👋 Want to learn how to easily film and edit videos with free apps? check out my full step by step guide here.
+👋 Want to learn how to easily film and edit videos with free apps?
+Check out this full step by step guide.

 Do you need some visually stunning images but don’t know where to get any that you won’t get sued for using?

-For years now I have been using a great website called Unsplash which curates thousands of photos from photographers all over the world.
+Unsplash curates thousands of photos from photographers all over the world.

 And the best bit?
 They are all royalty-free.